 Nana Mzhavanadze is an ethnomusicologist, professional singer and international teacher of Georgian traditional music.
-She gained her MA in Musicology at V. Sarajishvili Tbilisi State Conservatoire (1990) and went on to obtain her PhD in Art History and Theory (specializing in Ethnomusicology) at Tbilisi’s Ilia State University (2018).
-Her PhD thesis, “Musicological and Anthropological Aspects of Svan Sacred Ritual” consists of research into Svan ritual song using an interdisciplinary approach.
+She received her master’s degree in Musicology from V. Sarajishvili Tbilisi State Conservatory (1990).
+She holds a PhD in Art History and Theory (specialty – Ethnomusicology) from Tbilisi’s Ilia State University (2018).
+Her PhD thesis, “Musicological and Anthropological Aspects of Svan Sacred Ritual” consists of a study of Svan ritual song using an interdisciplinary approach.

-Nana Mzhavanadze was born in the Guria region of Georgia into a traditional singing family.
-Her grandparents and great grandparents from her father’s side were Gurian “songmasters“.
-In late 1980s and early1990s, she became actively involved in the revival of Georgian traditional church music which was banned and forgotten for many decades first during Russian Tsarist and later during Soviet times.
-Alongside the famous Anchiskhati male choir, who pioneered the revival of ancient chants, Nana started to sing with the choir of Jvaris Mama church .
-This choir, comprising students of the conservatoire was the first and only female church choir in the whole country at that time.
-Years later, these few devotees reunited to sing again under their current name “Sathanao”.
+Nana was born in Guria region, Georgia, to a traditional singing family.
+Her grandparents as well as her father’s grandparents, were Gurian song-masters.
+In late 1980s and early 1990s, she took an active part in the revival of Georgian traditional church music, which had been banned and forgotten for many decades, first during Russian Tsarism and later during Soviet times.
+Along with the famous Anchiskhati men’s choir, which pioneered the revival of traditional chants, Nana began singing with the choir of Jvaris Mama church.
+This choir, consisting of students of the conservatoire, was at that time the first and only female church choir in the whole country.
+Years later, these few devotees were reunited to sing again under their current name “Sathanao”.

 In 2008 Nana met a Scottish traditional singer, Madge Bray.
-She too had been born into a traditional singing family in Scotland and shared Nana’s passion for the conservation of traditional music as a tool for promoting human harmony.
-Together they set up an NGO, in Tbilisi, dedicated to the exploration and proliferation of Georgian music.
-Later they continued their work in the remote High Caucasus Lakhushdi village in Svaneti where polyphony remained a way of life.
-Nana was instrumental in spearheading an international musical and cultural inheritance project there.
-Lakhushdi village was to provide a rich study area in which part of her PhD research was to take place.
+She was also born into a traditional singers’ family in Scotland and shared Nana’s passion for preserving traditional music as an instrument to promote human harmony.
+Together they sought to study and spread Georgian music.
+Later they continued their work in the remote village of Lakhushdi in the High Caucasus in Svaneti, where polyphony remained a way of life.
+There, Nana has played an instrumental role in leading an international project devoted to preservation and revival of the local cultural heritage.
+The village of Lakhushdi provided her with a rich study area for her doctoral thesis.

-2014 was to represent another turning point.
-During that same year Nana Mzhavanadze met Frank Scherbaum, together with whom she started a yet ongoing, very fruitful collaboration.
-They started to combine classical ethnomusicological methods with computational approaches to study Georgian traditional music in a systematic way.
-As a first step and in order to collect recordings suitable for the application of computational tools, they performed a joint three-month field expedition during the summer of 2016 aiming at recording Georgian music with larynx microphones (together with the traditional recording means).
-The material obtained during this field expedition is the core of the research project „Computational Anaylsis of Traditional Georgian Vocal Music (GVM)“ in which she is currently working as a postdoc researcher.
+The year 2014 was another turning point.
+That year, Nana met Frank Scherbaum, with whom she started a very fruitful collaboration, which continues to this day.
+To systematically study Georgian traditional music, they began combining classical ethnomusicological methods with computational approaches.
+As a first step, and in order to collect recordings of sufficient quality for their computational processing, they undertook a joint three-month field expedition in the summer of 2016 to record Georgian music using larynx microphones (together with traditional recording equipment).
+The material obtained during this field expedition is the basis of the current research project „Computational Analysis of Traditional Georgian Vocal Music (GVM)“, where she is currently working as a postdoc researcher.

 Mzhavanadze, N., & Chamgeliani, M. (2019).
 Analysis of mutual influence of music and text in Svan songs.
 In 9th International Workshop on Folk Music Analysis, 2-4 July, 2019 Birmingham (PDF).